WBKI (TV)

 WBKI (channel 58) is a television station licensed to Salem, Indiana, United States, serving the Louisville, Kentucky, area as an affiliate of The CW and MyNetworkTV.
-WBKI is owned by Block Communications alongside Fox affiliate WDRB (channel 41).
-Both stations share studios on West Muhammad Ali Boulevard in downtown Louisville, while WBKI's transmitter is located northeast of Floyds Knobs innortheastern Floyd County, Indiana.
+It is owned by Gray Media alongside NBC affiliate WAVE (channel 3) and Fox affiliate WDRB (channel 41).
+WBKI and WDRB share studios on West Muhammad Ali Boulevard in downtown Louisville; WBKI's transmitter is located northeast of Floyds Knobs in northeastern Floyd County, Indiana.

 Channel 58 began broadcasting as WFTE on March 15, 1994.
 It was owned by Salem farmer Tom Ledford and put on the air under a local marketing agreement with WDRB owner Block Communications, which provided programming and facilities.
 It was an independent station for its first year but affiliated with UPN when that network began in 1995.
 Block was allowed to purchase the station outright in 2001.
 UPN and The WB merged in 2006 to form The CW, but that network opted to affiliate with WBKI-TV (channel 34), and WFTE instead became a MyNetworkTV affiliate under a new call sign of WMYO.
 In 2012, WBKI-TV was sold, and the new owner entered into an agreement with Block to provide services.
 That station sold its spectrum in 2017, and its CW affiliation and call sign moved to channel 58 in stages between 2017 and 2018.
 WBKI is the broadcast home of Louisville City FC soccer.